luciotato/LiteScript/devel/source-v0.8/Validate.lite.md

 #### helper method addMethodToOwner(owner:NameDeclaration)  ## methods

       var actual = owner.findOwnMember(.name)

-      if actual and .shim #shim for an exising method, do nothing return
+      if actual and .hasAdjective('shim') #shim for an exising method, do nothing return

 Add to owner, type is 'Function'